julep-ai/julep/sdks/python/julep/api/reference.md

 <dl>
 <dd>

-Get history of a Session (paginated)
+Get history of a Session
 </dd>
 </dl>
 </dd>